 9:00 am - 12:30 pm

-Disagreements and discord abound in our relationships and churches.
+Disagreements and discord abound in our relationships and churches, especially during times of crisis like the current pandemic.
 Learn practical skills to have conversations about difficult topics with people with whom you disagree.
 Explore and understand your own conflict style, how it impacts your personal relationships, and how your style of conflict interacts with other styles.

 We will discuss Biblical principles of conflict.
-As believers, we should be constantly striving to be in healthy relationships with each other and within our churches.
+As believers, we should be constantly striving to be in healthy relationships with each other and within our churches and organizations.
 Continual learning is the first positive step in that direction.
 What does a safe and brave space look like for difficult conversations?
 How can you help create that space in your church and community?

 CEUs are available for pastors from the following denominational bodies:

 - Donegal Presbytery

 - Eastern PA Conference of the United Methodist Church

 - Penn Central Conference of the United Church of Christ

 - Southern PA District of the Church of the Brethren